-La Roja rounded off their World Cup 2014 qualification campaign with a routine win at the Estadio Carlos Belmonte
+La Roja rounded off their World Cup 2014 qualification campaign with a routine win at the Estadio Carlos Belmonte.

-Georgia were under pressure for almost all of the match and substitute Juan Mata secured the win for Spain just after the hour mark, extending Del Bosque's unbeaten run in competitive home matches to 13.
+Georgia was under pressure for almost all of the match and substitute Juan Mata secured the win for Spain just after the hour mark, extending Del Bosque's unbeaten run in competitive home matches to 13.

-The Spain coach made six changes from the narrow 2-1 win over Belarus on Friday, including returns for Iker Casillas and Andres Iniesta, while Alberto Moreno made his debut at left-back.
+The Spain coach made six changes from the narrow 2-1 win over Belarus on Friday, including returns for Iker Casillas and Andres Iniesta, while Alberto Moreno made his debut at left back.

-And the hosts dominated proceedings early on, with Negredo going close on two occasions in the first 25 minutes as he shot straight at the goalkeeper from close range and then saw his overhead kick tipped over the crossbar.
+The home side dominated proceedings early on, with Negredo going close on two occasions in the first 25 minutes as he shot straight at the goalkeeper from close range and then saw his overhead kick tipped over the crossbar.

 Negredo's persistence paid off eventually, however.
-Iniesta, playing in his home town of Albacete, got to the byline and played a low pass into the danger area which Negredo clipped home.
+Iniesta, playing in his home town of Albacete, got to the by line and played a low pass into the danger area which Negredo clipped home.

-Luck was on Georgia's side just before half-time when Negredo hit the post from close range, and Guram Kashia was there to clear his resulting header off the line.
+Luck was on Georgia's side just before halftime when Negredo hit the post from close range, and Guram Kashia was there to clear his resulting header off the line.